Menu Close

 French roulette can offer an improved RTP when rules like “La Partage” or “En Prison” are applied, which allow players to recover part of their even-money wagers when the ball lands on zero.

-Strategies and Betting Systems in American Roulette
+Betting Systems in American Roulette

 Martingale System